‘Infinite Worlds’ deserves infinite listens

 It is a special kind of album that can transport you so poignantly into this and seven other unique worlds, immersing you in emotion.

 Laetitia Tamko’s debut album is fittingly titled “Infinite Worlds.”
 The record is a journey through Tamko’s worlds: past, present and dreamt, and she embodies her moniker, Vagabon, as she drifts ethereally through them all.
-Vagabon creates eternity out of scenes, settings out of rushed flashbacks and infinity from the infinitesimal.
+Tamko creates eternity out of scenes, settings out of rushed flashbacks and infinity from the infinitesimal.

-The first track on the album, “The Embers,” is a great example of those worlds as its lyrics shift from vulnerability on public transit to an underwater scene of the same mentality in seven lines.
+The first track on the album, “The Embers,” is a great example of those worlds as lyrics shift from vulnerability felt on public transit to an underwater scene of the same mentality in seven lines.
 In fact, the whole track consists of seven unique lines — a fact that required an attentive relisten to confirm.
-Vagabon, like “BoJack Horseman,” doesn’t need many words to explore and share her worlds.
+Tamko, like “BoJack Horseman,” doesn’t need many words to explore and share her worlds.
 Bubbling basslines and drums that rush around a circuitous melody — like the chase between a small fish and shark described in the lyrics — expand the world beyond words.

 Perhaps the reason Vagabon is so adept at transporting us to new worlds is that she has moved around the world and, as happens when others are unfamiliar with your background, has had to reflect on and describe her childhood to others.